-(which is entirely privately operated) and is curtailed and made costlier for decades. strategically located with land, air and sea connections to markets in the central and western Africa region, Europe, the Americas and the rest of Nigeria.
-Lagos has also been the first choice for investors within and into Nigeria since long before independence.
+(which is entirely privately operated) and is curtailed and made costlier for decades. strategically located with land, air and sea Industries have been forced to resort to connections to markets in the central and expensive off-grid generators, which makes western Africa region, Europe, the Americas their products uncompetitive with imported and the rest of Nigeria.
+Lagos has also been goods.
+Consequently, many establishments, the first choice for investors within and into particularly multinationals, have had to leave Nigeria since long before independence.
+Lagos State or even Nigeria entirely.
+Those that have remained, particularly small and medium " 1.17 scale businesses that would ordinarily employ the largest number of Lagosians, have been compelled to self-generate electricity.
+The consequent adverse effects are even more significant taking into account that many small business persons are women and young people for whom the difference between staying in business and losing their livelihoods is the availability of reliable electricity supply.